Skip to main content

 Dry eye symptoms

-While the official term is keratoconjunctivitis sicca, the common name for this condition explains just how it feels.5The primary symptom of dry eye is just that: a sensation of dryness in and around the eyeballs.
+While the official term is keratoconjunctivitis sicca, the common name for this condition explains just how it feels.
+The primary symptom of dry eye is just that: a sensation of dryness in and around the eyeballs.
 You might also experience these eye-related symptoms:

 • Blurry vision

-• Burning, stinging or pressure
+• Burning, pressure or stinging

 • Eyelid twitching